Skip to main content Link Search Menu Expand Document (external link)

 You may want to watch the post lecture videos here.

-- Write Policies: Analyzes different methods of handling data writes in caches, including Write-Through, which immediately writes data to both cache and memory, and Write-Back, which waits until the data is evicted from cache.
+• Write Policies: Write-Through, which immediately writes data to both cache and memory, Write-Back, which waits until the data is evicted from cache, and Write-Behind, which pipelines a cache write in the background (require additional hardware support)

-- Helper Bits: Details additional bits used in cache management such as Valid, Dirty, and LRU bits, explaining their roles in maintaining data integrity and cache coherence.
+• Helper Bits: Valid, Dirty, and LRU bits required to maintain data integrity and cache coherence.

 Appendix